Yuzuk1Shimotsuki/discord-app-2023/README.md

 ## Future implemtations

-This bot is a work in progress, and you can extend it with more functionality such as:
+This bot is working in progress.
+More functionality will be added in the future such as:

-1. **Error Handling**: Add error handling for commands that don't exist or when users don't have permissions.
-2. **Moderation Commands**: Add commands like `!kick`, `!ban`, or `!mute` for server moderation.
-3. **Fun Commands**: Add more fun commands like `!roll` to roll a dice, or `!joke` to tell a random joke.
+- **Fun Commands**: Add more fun commands like `!roll` to roll a dice, or `!joke` to tell a random joke.
-4. **Role Management**: Allow the bot to assign or remove roles from users.
+- **Role Management**: Allow the bot to assign or remove roles from users.
-5. **Database Integration**: Store user data or server configurations using a simple file system, SQLite, or an external database.
+- **Database Integration**: Store user data or server configurations using a simple file system, SQLite, or an external database.

 ---